Natsir Cabinet: Aceh predicament

-Educational Queries
+Educational queries

 Natsir's idea of national integration is not limited to the state structure but also in other fields, one of which is education.
 Natsir saw that one of the big problems in the education system at that time was the dualism between religious education and the general education system.
 Structurally, the systems are respectively under the Ministry of Religion and the Ministry of Education and Culture.
 Natsir tried to eradicate the dualism, but not with a structural approach such as the merging of two parties, but with an approach from the point of education itself.
 The Natsir Cabinet appeared as a driver of the convergence process of general education and religious education in Indonesia.
 Through the two ministers, the Natsir Cabinet put the idea that religious education must be supplemented by religious education and religious education must be supplemented by general science lessons.

-Economic Problems and Development
+Economic problems

 One program that is considered good by the Natsir Cabinet is in the fields of economics and development.
 Supporting, among others, were two prominent Indonesian economists at the time, namely Sjafruddin Prawiranegara as Minister of Finance and Soemitro Djojohadikusumo as Minister of Trade and Industry.
 The Natsir Cabinet saw that a newly completed Indonesia from the war to defend independence was not easy to carry out development and development could not be carried out with the spirit of romanticism of a mere national awakening.
 For this reason, an in-depth study of all aspects, both weaknesses and strengths, is needed so that development can produce results.

 Natsir's Cabinet assigned to a research company from the United States, J.C.
 White Engineering Corp to conduct a feasibility study for the formation of the National Design Bureau (BPN).
 The company was also asked to examine the potential of economic potential contained in Indonesia.
 However, because the Natsir Cabinet was short-lived, the research could not be completed but was continued by other cabinet ministers.
 Later, the BPN that was designed by the Natsir Cabinet developed into the National Development Planning Agency (Bappenas) which was very instrumental in the development of Indonesia, especially during the New Order.

-The West Irian Problem
+West Irian problem

 The Natsir Cabinet sent a delegation led by the Minister of Foreign Affairs, Mohammad Roem to a conference on West Irian which was held in The Hague on 4 December 1950.
 But the conference failed because the Dutch refused to return sovereignty over West Irian to Indonesia.
 The deadlocked negotiations resumed on 13–16 December 1950, after each delegation consulted with the government.
 The Indonesian delegation proposed three formulations, namely: